 Pesticides/herbicides can be a significant source of stormwater pollution if care is not taken during their use.
 By simply following a few guidelines, the impact of pesticides/herbicides can be minimized.

-Use the right herbicide/pesticide for the job at hand and minimize the impact to our area waterways.
+- Use the right herbicide/pesticide for the job at hand and minimize the impact on our area's waterways.